brodyfiorito/lissajous-box/README.md

 Built with ESP-IDF v5.5.2

+### Base Frequency Selection
+The base frequency is 210Hz against a 44.1kHz sample rate, which is exactly 210 samples per cycle.
+Choosing a base frequency that divides evenly into the sample rate matters more than the specific value: any fractional remainder leaves a sub-sample timing error that accumulates cycle over cycle, and because the Lissajous figure is a picture of the phase relationship between the two channels, that error shows up directly as a figure that slowly precesses instead of standing still.
+See [Troubleshooting](#firmware-bring-up-and-troubleshooting) below.

 ## Development
 ### Devkit Prototype
 Initial development and firmware validation were done on an ESP32-S3 devkit connected to a PCM5102A breakout board.
 During testing, the left channel output of the PCM5102A breakout was found to be non-functional.
 The right channel operated correctly.
 To rule out a firmware bug, the left and right channels were swapped in software, confirming the issue was a hardware fault on the breakout module rather than anything in the code.
 A bench signal generator was substituted as the left channel input to the oscilloscope, allowing firmware validation and Lissajous figure generation to continue.
 Outside of the broken channel, the devkit setup was used to fully validate the signal generation algorithm, I²S configuration, and oscilloscope output before committing to PCB layout.